-The vision of the Department of Religion and Philosophy is to be a nationally recognized theoretical, practical, and empirically research-based interdisciplinary character education program, serving to expand the University's foundational role for religious, spiritual and ethical instruction.
+The vision of the Department of Religion and Philosophy is to be a nationally recognized theoretical, practical, and empirically research-based interdisciplinary character education program serving to expand the University's foundational role for religious, spiritual and ethical instruction.

 The Department of Religion and Philosophy offers students of every discipline a wide range of opportunities through its contributions to the General Education Core curriculum and service courses for other programs.
 The Department acquaints students with a variety of religious traditions and philosophical perspectives by offering courses emphasizing critical, comparative, ethical, historical, and interdisciplinary inquiries.
-The focus is primarily on the Judeo-Christian tradition, particularly the African-American aspect.

-The Department of Religion and Philosophy offers a Bachelor of Arts Degree in Religion and a Bachelor of Arts Degree Philosophy for students interested in pursuing careers in church-related or faith-based nonprofit organizations and other community development agencies.
+The Department of Religion and Philosophy offers a Bachelor of Arts Degree in Religion and a Bachelor of Arts Degree in Philosophy for students interested in pursuing careers in church-related or faith-based nonprofit organizations and other community development agencies.
 These programs also prepare students intending to enter graduate or professional programs of study in law, religion, philosophy or pre-seminary studies for traditional church ministries.